Devon: Deformable Volume Network for Learning Optical Flow: Discussions

 \section{Discussions}

-As optical flow is a dense prediction problem, we draw inspirations from the semantic segmentation literature \cite{chen2016deeplab,chen2017rethinking,yu2015multi}.
-Due to the aperture problem and textureless regions, motion cannot be inferred locally.
-Therefore, more global context (or large receptive fields) is required for accurate estimation.
-The use of dilation in deformable cost volume and the decoding module increase the size of receptive field without increasing the number of parameters.
+While Devon achieves better results in handling small objects moving fast in the visualization results, it does not outperform multi-resolution based methods such as PWC-Net on Sintel final pass and KITTI.
+We conjecture that this is due to the fact that Sintel and KITTI mostly contain large objects (e.g. human bodies, cars and buildings), for which the multi-resolution approach might be more suitable.
+An interesting extension of our work is to combine multi-resolution approach and Devon to handle objects of diverse sizes and speed.

+From Table \ref{table:runtime}, we can see using deformable cost volume achieves shorter runtime than using warping and standard cost volumes.
+This is because the deformation and the cost volume construction are merged into one process in deformable cost volume and therefore reduces the runtime.
+Along with Table \ref{table:runtime}, the result suggests that the deformable cost volume is a suitable replacement of warping and standard cost volume in Devon and potentially other models.

 The deformation in deformable cost volume is different from the one in deformable convolutional networks \cite{dai17dcn}.
 In deformable cost volume, the cost volume is offset by an external optical flow and dilation.
-There is no learnable parameter.
-While in deformable convolutional networks, the deformation is element-wise and the offset parameters are learned during training.

-Applying softmin normalization on hidden unit outputs is found advantageous in modeling general image relations \cite{lu2017learning}.
+There is no learnable parameter while in deformable convolutional networks, the deformation is element-wise and the offset parameters are learned during training.
+Another related work is the deformable spatial pyramid matching \cite{kim2013deformable,hur2015generalized} which uses deformation in the classic energy minimization framework for hierarchical dense matching.
+Applying normalization on hidden unit outputs is found advantageous in modeling general image relations \cite{lu2017learning}.

-In this paper, we proposed a new neural network model, Deformable Volume Network (Devon) for learning optical flow.
-Devon is based on the newly proposed neural network module, the deformable cost volume, which explicitly represents displacements and propagates optical flow between previous estimation without the artifacts associated with warping.
-Experiments demonstrate the effectiveness of Devon in estimating optical flow with large displacements.
+The use of dilation in standard cost volume has been proposed in \cite{fischer2015flownet} and used in \cite{hui2018liteflownet}, though it has not been used in a multi-scale fashion in each stage as ours to handle the small objects moving fast problem.